Natthaphat-s63/Somsri-Restaurant/README.md

 We add some features for backend GUI such as Searching, Multiple tabs, Auto refresh.

-So in this week we complete only 1 main goal but we work on minor goal instead because the main goals take alot of time for researching.
+So in this week we complete only 1 main goal but we work on minor goals instead because the main goals take a lot of time in researching.